 Earlobes are the soft, fleshy part of the outer ear, situated beneath the ear’s rim and extending towards the jawline.

-They can have various appearances, ranging from large and hanging down to small and hardly noticeable.
+They can range from large and hanging down to small and hardly noticeable.

 This distinction is known as “earlobe attachment” and is a widely used example in the study of human genetics.